speed47/the-bastion/doc/sphinx/installation/basic.rst

 0. Got Puppet?
 ==============

 We published a Puppet module to handle The Bastion configuration and prerequisites.
 The GitHub repo is `here <https://github.com/ovh/puppet-thebastion>`_ and our module has been published to `the Puppet forge <https://forge.puppet.com/modules/goldenkiwi/thebastion>`_.
 Of course, its usage is completely optional, but if you choose to use it, some of the below steps will be done by Puppet.
-Hence, you might want to consider the steps in the following order:
+Hence, you might want to only consider the following steps:

-- :ref:`Operating system <install-basic_operating-system>`
+- :ref:`install-basic_operating-system`
 - :ref:`install-basic_get-the-code`
-- :ref:`Encrypt /home <install-basic_encrypt-home>`
+- :ref:`install-basic_encrypt-home`
 - (Run Puppet)
-- :ref:`Manually create our first bastion account <install-basic_first-account>`
+- :ref:`install-basic_first-account`

 .. _install-basic_operating-system: